graemechristie/graemechristie/source/_posts/2013-07-03-elastic-grids.markdown

 </div>
 ```

-Click [here](elastic-example/index.html) to see an actual working example of this layout.
+Click [here](elastic-example/index.html) to see an actual working example of an elastic layout.

 In my next blog post, I will go over the CSS code, and show how we generate it using less.